 - cesium iodide

-The caesium in caesium iodide formally is in the oxidation state 1.
+The oxidation number of caesium in caesium iodide is 1.

 - Hill system formula: Cs1I1

 - CAS registry number: [7789-17-5]

 One way to make caesium iodide is to react the hydroxide with hydroiodic acid.
 The resulting salt can then be purified by recrystallization.